rachitest/Biorec/readme.md

 ### Background

-The Conference Recommender App was developed to simplify the publishing lives of academics.
+Biorec was developed to simplify the publishing lives of academics.

 In the present day there is an astronomical amount of conferences to submit to and no user-friendly way of parsing which conferences would be most relevant for any given publication/poster/abstract.